Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * **P** "publish" Publish the topic if this is set
 * **Rn** 1 = retain, 0 = do not retain (only processed if the P parameter is used)
 * **Dn** 1 = duplicate, 0 = don't duplicate (only processed if the P parameter is used)

+### Descripton

+The RRF MQTT client publishes message sent via M118 under a predefined topic, eg `topic-duet`.
+The `echo` MQTT client is subscribed to this topic, which retransmits the message under a second predefined topic, eg `topic-echo`.
+Since the RRF MQTT client in turn is subscribed to this topic, it receives and displays the retransmitted message.

 ### Examples